cappe987/capmon/README.md

 see the capability it fails on.

 > Note: I do not know much about how capabilities works or how it's used in the
 > kernel.
 Capmon might show more than required.
-I do not yet know why the
-> kernel does all the extra checks.
+Some capability checks are not
+> necessarily required for a program to run.
+One such example is `CAP_SYS_NICE`,
+> where a program want to increase its priority but it's often not a strict
+> requirement for functioning.
+Some capabilities are also subsets of others.

 # Installation